 Due to the outbreak of the COVID-19 pandemic, a number of employers have adopted extensive measures, with one of the most frequent ones being working from home.
 We cover this topic in the latest issue of our newsletter.
 We offer nine important practical tips to employers on what to bear in mind in terms of personal data protection when employees start working from home.

 Our law firm has been actively dealing with the mitigation of the adverse effects of the coronavirus crisis on legal relationships relating to real estate since its very onset.
 You can read about changes on the real estate market relating to contractual relationships between loan agreements under which purchases of commercial premises are financed, contracts for work in the real estate sector and also future agreements in our Real Estate Flash here.
-In this connection we are prepared to provide our clients with comprehensive legal assistance.
+The provisions introduced by the Bill to Mitigate the Impacts of the Crisis on Lessees are summarised in another article here.
+Comprehensive information about the ‘COVID – Rent’ programme introduced by the Ministry of Industry and Trade are available here.

 What are the implications of coronavirus on the agreed price?
 Can the pandemic be a reason justifying failure to meet contractual obligations?
 What are the conditions that allow for a change or termination of obligations?
 And what are the effects of the current situation, for example, on long-term contractual relationships, lease agreements, purchases, international transport, imports and exports of goods?
 These are all topics we are looking at in our newsletter on customer-supplier relationships, summarising answers to our clients’ most frequently asked questions.